 - Identification of phytochemical cues to assemble beneficial plant microbiome

-- Synthetic biology to engineer high production of health-promoting bioactives in microbial cell factories in industrial biotechnology
+- Synthetic biology to engineer the production of health-promoting bioactives in microbial cell factories in industrial biotechnology

 Barbara Ann Halkier